 where the mean, amplitude and offset have been chosen to match historical averages in the city of Fredericton (NB, Canada).
 We denote the end times of the consumer for the time series xi(t) by te,i* (emergence time) and of the resource by tb,i* (budburst time).

-We begin with the scenario that the future temperature time series differs from historical expectation by a constant, i.e., we use Eq 5 to approximate the advance in phenology.
+When the future temperature differs from historical expectation by a constant, we use Eq 5 to approximate the advance in phenology.
 In this simplified model, the end of the seasonal resting period for the resource (consumer) occurs on day 127 (131), the rate curve has its highest slope at 7.14 degrees (19.2 degrees), and the end of the resting period advances by about 3.75 (3.88) days per degree increase in mean temperature.
 The linear approximation in Eq.
 5 captures the actual end of the resting period very well (Fig. 2A).
 Since the resting period of the resource at historical temperature regimes ends earlier, but advances more slowly with increasing mean temperature than that for the consumer, the mismatch decreases over time.
 However, the difference is small (0.13 days per degree increase).
-We note that with this simplified temperature time series, the balsam fir emerges before the SBW, whereas in reality the budworm usually emerges earlier.
+With this simplified temperature time series, the tree emerges before the insect, whereas in reality the budworm usually emerges earlier.
 More realistic time series give us the empirically observed pattern (see Section 3.2).

-In the second scenario, the future time series differs from historical expectation by a short spell of duration ∆t and temperature difference ∆x.
-We apply the corresponding formula (Eq.
+When future time series differ from historical expectation by a short spell of duration ∆t and temperature difference ∆x, we apply the corresponding formula (Eq.
 6) to each species.
 Then the mismatch changes according to